Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity

-This paper is organized as follows: In Sect.
-2, we use the star product between tetrads fields and SW map to describe the NC corrections to the metric field.
-In Sect.
-3, we study the thermodynamic properties of NC black hole where the corrections to the ADM mass, the Hawking temperature, and the entropy up to the second-order in $\Theta$ are determined.
-Adding to that, the heat capacity in NC spacetime is also obtained.
-The Gibbs free energy is considered in the description of the black hole thermal proprieties.
-Then we show and discuss the phase transition for SBH in the presence of pressure in NC spacetime.
-In the last Sect. we present our remarks and conclusions.
+This paper is organized as follows.
+In section 2 we use the star product between tetrad fields and SW maps to describe NC corrections to the metric field.
+In section 3 we study the thermodynamic properties of the NC black hole where the corrections to the ADM mass, the Hawking temperature, and the entropy up to second-order in $\Theta$ are determined.
+The heat capacity in NC space-time is also obtained.
+The Helmholtz free energy is considered in the description of the black hole thermal proprieties.
+We then show and discuss the phase transition for SBH in the presence of pressure in NC space-time.
+Finally, in the last section, we present our remarks and conclusions.